RedWn/Mini-Version-Control/README.md

-# A University Project inspired by MS Source Safe
+# A University Project inspired by MS SourceSafe

 A 5th-year university project for the Network Applications course.
 It's a minimal clone of the concepts found in [Microsoft's Visual SourceSafe](https://en.wikipedia.org/wiki/Microsoft_Visual_SourceSafe)